Max Mermelstein: Mermelstein's court testimony

 Mermelstein began providing testimony in the indictments of Carlos Lehder, Rafael Cardona Salazar, Pablo Escobar, Jorge Luis Ochoa Vasquez, and also testified against the three Colombians charged with the murder of Barry Seal.

 Mermelstein testified at the trials of former kingpin Carlos Lehder and deposed former Panamanian leader Manuel Noriega, among other witness duties while in WITSEC from 1987 until his death in 2008.
 His testimony, among others, led to Lehder's imprisonment.

 Mermelstein's testimony helped bring down the Medellín Cartel's distributors in Miami.
 In 1985, after he turned informant, a three million dollar contract was placed on his head, which remained until his death in 2008.
 Mermelstein provided testimony to grand juries in New Orleans, Miami and Los Angeles.

-As a direct result of Mermelstein's testimony, indictments were returned against Fabio Ochoa Vasquez, head of the Ochoa family's operations in Medellín; Pablo Escobar Gaviria, a Colombian drug lord and narcoterrorist who headed the Gaviria drug family, and Rafael Cardona Salazar, the elusive drug kingpin who headed the cartel's operations in the United States.
+As a direct result of Mermelstein's testimony, indictments were returned against Fabio Ochoa Vasquez, head of the Ochoa family's operations in Medellín; Pablo Escobar Gaviria, infamous Colombian drug lord and narcoterrorist who headed the Gaviria drug family, and Rafael Cardona Salazar, the elusive drug kingpin who headed the cartel's operations in the United States.
 Together, the Medellín cartel families are believed to have grossed an estimated $7 billion a year in the United States.